-There are two ways to import transactions into QuickBooks Online: automatic and manual.
+There are 2 ways to import transactions into QuickBooks Online: automatic and manual.

-We’ll show you how to import transactions into Intuit’s flagship accounting software using both methods — and explain when to use either option.
+We’ll show you how to import data into QuickBooks using both methods — and explain when to use either option.

 Tip: We recommend opening a business banking account if you haven’t already.
 Separating business from personal transactions makes it easier for your accountant to manage your business.